-Any unplanned event, such as flood, fire, explosion, earthquake, extreme weather condition, medical epidemics, such as the COVID-19 pandemic, power shortage, telecommunication failure or other natural or manmade accidents or incidents that result in us being unable to fully utilize our facilities, or the manufacturing facilities of our third-party CMOs, may have a material and adverse effect on our ability to operate our business, particularly on a daily basis, and have significant negative consequences on our financial and operating conditions.
+Any unplanned event, such as flood, fire, explosion, earthquake, extreme weather condition, medical epidemics, such as the COVID-19 pandemic, power shortage, telecommunication failure or other natural or man-made accidents or incidents that result in us being unable to fully utilize our facilities, or the manufacturing facilities of our third-party CMOs, may have a material and adverse effect on our ability to operate our business, particularly on a daily basis, and have significant negative consequences on our financial and operating conditions.
 Loss of access to these facilities may result in increased costs, delays in the development of our product candidate or interruption of our business operations.
-Earthquakes, wildfires or other natural disasters could further disrupt our operations, including at our California headquarters, and have a material and adverse effect on our business, financial condition, results of operations and prospects.
+Earthquakes, wildfires or other natural disasters could further disrupt our operations including at our California headquarters, and have a material and adverse effect on our business, financial condition, results of operations and prospects.
 If a natural disaster, power outage or other event occurred that prevented us from using all or a significant portion of our headquarters, that damaged critical infrastructure, such as our research facilities or the manufacturing facilities of our third-party CMOs, or that otherwise disrupted operations, it may be difficult or, in certain cases, impossible, for us to continue our business for a substantial period of time.
 The disaster recovery and business continuity plans we have in place may prove inadequate in the event of a serious disaster or similar event.
 We may incur substantial expenses as a result of the limited nature of our disaster recovery and business continuity plans, which, could have a material adverse effect on our business.
 As part of our risk management policy, we maintain insurance coverage at levels that we believe are appropriate for our business.
 However, in the event of an accident or incident at these facilities, we cannot assure you that the amounts of insurance will be sufficient to satisfy any damages and losses.
-If our facilities, or the manufacturing facilities of our third-party CMOs, are unable to operate because of an accident or incident or for any other reason, even for a short period of time, any or all of our research and development programs may be harmed.
-Any business interruption may have a material and adverse effect on our business, financial condition, results of operations and prospects.
+If our facilities, or the manu

-Our ability to utilize our NOL carryforwards and certain other tax attributes to offset future taxable income may be limited.
+Our ability to utilize our net operating loss ("NOL") carryforwards and certain other tax attributes to offset future taxable income may be limited.

 Our NOL carryforwards may be unavailable to offset future taxable income because of restrictions under United States tax law.
 Our NOLs generated in tax years beginning before January 1, 2018 are only permitted to be carried forward for 20 taxable years under applicable United States federal tax law, and therefore could expire unused.
-Under the Tax Cuts and Jobs Act of 2017 (the "Tax Act"), as modified by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), our federal NOLs generated in tax years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of federal NOLs in tax years beginning after December 31, 2020 is limited to 80% of our current year taxable income.
-NOLs generated in tax years beginning before January 1, 2018 will not be subject to the taxable income limitation and will continue to have a two-year carryback and twenty-year carryforward period.
-California recently enacted legislation limiting our ability to use our state NOLs for taxable years 2020, 2021, and 2022.
+Our federal NOLs generated in tax years beginning after December 31, 2020 is limited to 80% of our current year taxable income.
 It is uncertain if and to what extent various states will conform to the Tax Act.
-As of December 31, 2021, after consideration of the NOLs that have been estimated to expire unused under Section 382, we had federal NOL carryforwards of approximately \$150.9 million, \$44.3 million of which will begin to expire in 2030, the remaining \$106.6 million of federal NOL carryforwards do not expire.
-We also have available California NOL carryforwards of approximately \$44.4 million as of December 31, 2021, which begin to expire in 2037.
+As of December 31, 2022, after consideration of the NOLs that have been estimated to expire unused under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), we had federal NOL carryforwards of approximately \$167.5 million, \$44.1 million of which will begin to expire in 2030, and the remaining \$123.4 million do not expire.
+We also have state NOL carryforwards of approximately \$72.0 million available as of December 31, 2022, which begin to expire in 2037.